AditDua/currencyconverter.github.io/README.md

 Multi-language support.

-Contributing
+# Contributing

-If you would like to contribute to this project, feel free to submit a pull request or report issues.
+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
+Suggestions and improvements are welcome!

-License
+# License

-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.

-Author

-[Your Name] - [Your GitHub/Portfolio Link]